 To choose one to store data with make sure you understand what you need to do if something goes wrong.

-Read the user manual for the software, take tutorials that are offered, Do everything they recommend.
+Read the user manual for the software, take tutorials, Do everything they recommend.

 This means that the product will work well and has a better chance of being able to cope with all problems.

 Understand the limits of your encryption program and plan for the inevitable issues that will occur.

 Your encrypted information will eventually have to be read by a new generation of computers.